 Each teacher shall have ten (10) school days of sick leave annually, accumulative to seventy-five (75) school days.
-Upon termination, a teacher who has been in the school system fifteen years or more will be compensated at a rate of \$20 per day for unused sick leave.
+Non-certified employees can accumulate up to 30 days.
+Upon termination, a teacher or non-certified who has been in the school system fifteen years or more will be compensated at a rate of \$20 per day for unused sick leave.